volarvideo/VolarVideo-iOS-framework-PUBLIC/README.md

 - Check "Copy items into destination group's folder (if needed)"
 - Select "Create groups for any added folders"
 - Check all your target applications
+- For your Application Target's Build Settings, set "Other Linker Flags" to "-objC" and "-all_load"

 NOTE: Reachability is embedded in VVMoviePlayer.framework.
 If you want to use Reachability in your project, just include Reachbility.h (not Reachbility.m).